oikos-cash/oikos-docs-bsc/content/contracts/SupplySchedule.md

 To the initial 100 million tokens, 75 million / 52 weeks tokens were added for 39 weeks in 2019.
 Supply decay was implemented in week 40 whereby the weekly inflationary supply follows an exponential decay of 1.25% per week for a total of 195 weeks at Week 234.

-After Week 235 the SNX supply will grow at 2.5% APR based on the total Supply of SNX each week.
+After Week 235 the OKS supply will grow at 2.5% APR based on the total Supply of OKS each week.
 Compounded weekly the supply growth APY is 2.53% for the terminal supply growth.

 **Source:** [SupplySchedule.sol](https://github.com/oikos-cash/oikos-bsc/blob/master/contracts/SupplySchedule.sol)